 - You have to manually update your sheet to show progress.

 Making a Gantt chart on Google Sheets is fine if you’re managing a simple project and already using other Google tools.
-However, if you’re managing a more complicated project or just want to have integrated features to track, monitor and report on your progress and performance, you’ll have to use a real Gantt chart.
+However, if you’re managing a more complicated project or just want to have integrated features to track, monitor and report on your progress and performance, you’ll have to use a real Gantt chart tool.

 Making a Gantt Chart with ProjectManager.com

+Google spreadsheets were not designed for making Gantt charts.
 If you’re looking for a Gantt chart that’s easy to make, update and works with all the features you need to manage your project, you need project management software.
 ProjectManager.com is an award-winning project management software that has interactive Gantt charts to help you plan and schedule your project.

-Creating a Gantt chart in our tool is simple and free for 30 days, and far more dynamic than what Google offers.
+Creating a Gantt chart in our tool is simple and free for 30 days, and far more dynamic than what a Google spreadsheet offers.
 To follow along, try ProjectManager.com for free by clicking here, and if you like it, there are three tiers to subscribe to after your 30-day trial is over.

 1. Import Your Google Sheet Gantt Chart

 Export your Google Sheet Gantt chart as an Excel spreadsheet, and import it into our tool.
-You can also use one of our industry-specific templates, or just add tasks to the Gantt manually.
+You can also use one of our industry-specific templates, or just add tasks to the Gantt chart tool manually.
 These features make it easy to make a Gantt chart in minutes.

 2. Add Task Duration to the Gantt Chart

-Connect tasks that are dependent on other tasks to start or end to avoid bottlenecks.
+Connect project tasks that are dependent on other tasks to start or end to avoid bottlenecks.
 Then break the project into more manageable phases, or note important dates by setting milestones.